 2011, present | A biophysical, wearable interactive technology for musical performance and responsive milieux.

-The Xth Sense (Marco Donnarumma 2011, present) is a new and original, biophysical interactive system based on free, open source tools.
+The Xth Sense (Marco Donnarumma 2011, present) is an original biophysical interactive system based on free, open source tools.
 The project goal is to investigate exploratory applications of biological sounds, namely muscle sounds, for musical performance and responsive milieux.
-The Xth Sense (XS) was recently awarded the first prize in the Margaret Guthman Musical Instrument Competition (Georgia Tech, US 2012) as the “world’s most innovative new musical instrument”.
-The XS was publicly launched during summer 2012 at the Scotland Music Hack Day.
+The Xth Sense (XS) was awarded the first prize in the Margaret Guthman Musical Instrument Competition (Georgia Tech, US 2012) as the “world’s most innovative new musical instrument”.
+The first XS public version was launched during summer 2012 at the Scotland Music Hack Day.

 The XS software and the hardware documentation are freely downloadable on-line.
 Tutorials on how to build an Xth Sense instrument, and a blog documenting the research can be viewed on-line at http://res.marcodonnarumma.com.
 Visit the Users Forum to ask questions, show personal projects using the Xth Sense, and learn what is being done with the instrument.
 Our community forum is kindly hosted by Create Digital Music.

 The Xth Sense DIY kit is also available for pre-order.
 The kit consists of a low-cost pack that enables anyone to build, hack and extend the XS wearable sensor.

 PLEASE NOTE: While new kits are being designed to be purchased worldwide from common resellers, the current version of the kit can be pre-ordered.
 Please write here if you wish to be added to the waiting list.
 Be aware that unfortunately, due to the amount of request, reply to your email could take some time.

 The central principle underpinning the Xth Sense (XS) is not to “interface” the human body to an interactive system, but rather to approach the human body as an actual and complete instrument in itself.